 Family Caregiver Alliance: The group is a public voice of caregivers.
 You can view programs of information, education, services, and research.
 The site is a link to support groups, advice and information, and offers a newsletter with useful updates (centers, conferences, teleconferences).

-National Family Caregivers Association: The Association speaks up for more than 50 million Americans who care for a chronically ill, aged, or disabled loved one.
+Caregiver Action Network: This organization speaks up for more than 50 million Americans who care for a chronically ill, aged, or disabled loved one.
 The group addresses the common needs and concerns of all family caregivers.

 The United Network for Organ Sharing (UNOS): The UNOS organization develops policy, issues regulations, and oversees the allocation of organs for transplant in the United States.
 UNOS maintains waiting lists for transplant candidates, as well as statistics on organ donation and transplantation.
 Also included on the site is information on managing a transplant, before and after surgery.
 There are several pages on the site that relate to specific liver allocation policies, which are under continuing review from a national perspective.

 MELD Calculator Online: If you are waiting for a transplant you will become familiar with the MELD system of scoring your liver disease.
 You can calculate your own MELD score at this page.
 You can calculate a PELD score at this link.

 Chris Klug Foundation: Chris Klug is a liver recipient, Olympic snowboard bronze medal winner, and a member of the PSC Partners board.
 His foundation supports organ donation nationwide via “Donor Dudes” (and “Dudettes”).
 Aimed at educating persons in high school and college about organ donation, the group has outreach to campuses and holds events in various locations that improve public awareness of donation.

 Association of Organ Procurement Organizations: This is the site of the professional organization for organ procurement.
 Policies and issues within this community are included.
 This national site offers links to the OPOs that serve your region.